chpatton013/dotfiles2/README.md

 * build zsh from source
 * workbin: executable that checks the current driving repo, else checks the rest of the PATH
+* bootstrap script: curl|bash will download the current version of the dotfiles repo. potentially create ssh keys as well?